 For Class X or Y certification approval, the field office or designated agency will survey the grain flow system to assure that all grain weighed can be delivered to the carrier without loss.
 Also, a GIPSA scale specialist will test and assure your scale (s) meets official and commercial requirements.

-If you would like additional information, please contact Bill Bates, FGIS, Policies and Procedures Branch, via e-mail at
+If you would like additional information, please contact Marcus Harwitz, FGIS, Policies and Procedures Branch, via e-mail at

 Scale Testing and Test Weight Certification